 Occasionally self-referencing their name in their music, the duo’s debut album is called ‘Visions of ULTRAFLEX’.
 Their opportunity to collaborate came when they were commissioned to perform a live set of newly composed original material for the Scandinavian electronic music festivals ‘Insomnia’ and ‘Extreme Chill’ in 2019.

 After writing sessions in the remote Westfjords of Iceland, the arctic cultural hub of in Tromsø and their beloved Berlin, Jahnsen and Andrésdóttir conceived a sound and an image, one that was beat laden and funky, sexy and mischievous but above all, light-hearted and fun.
-ULTRAFLEX chatted to The Electricity Club about their various visions.
+ULTRAFLEX chatted about their various visions.

 We are both workaholics who appreciate a good laugh and a lot of sarcasm.
 Kari is the beatmaker and synth master while Katrin delivers the poetic sass and visual excellence.
 Together we make the synthiverse and melodic framework.
 With our common goal being to have as much fun as possible, we’ve succeeded from day one.